 For low FODMAP, you could serve this chili with tortilla chips, lactose-free cheese or lactose-free sour cream.
 I highly recommend eating with tortilla chips as although it is a filling chili, a 1 cup serving may not be enough for some people.
 If not doing a Whole30, I typically plop in a dollop of lactose-free sour cream to cut some of the the heat and acidity.
 These options are unfortunately not Paleo or Whole30 compliant.Print

-Combine the incredibly delicious flavours of chili and buffalo chicken with this Instant Pot / Slow Cooker Buffalo Chicken Chili!
-This easy, mouthwatering chili is low FODMAP (in servings of up to 1 cup) with an easy Paleo/Whole30 option and can be on your table in about an hour.
+Combine the incredibly delicious flavors of chili and buffalo chicken with this Low FODMAP Buffalo Chicken Chili!
+This easy, mouthwatering chili can be made in the Instant Pot or slow cooker, is low FODMAP (in servings of up to 1 cup) with an easy Paleo/Whole30 option, and can be on your table in about an hour.
+Please note: since this recipe was originally posted, some of the ingredients in this recipe have been retested for FODMAPs by Monash University.
+See notes below for further information.

 - 3 tablespoon ghee